 Step 3: You’ll be prompted with options to setup a password, required to change these settings in the future.

 Step 4: Then, select Content and Privacy Restrictions, enter the password if prompted, and enable Content and Privacy settings.
 You can choose and adjust settings for:

 Step 5: You can also limit the total screen time, hours usage is allowed, and other time-related functionalities within the Screen Time menu.

 Application-specific parental control settings are usually found within the applications themselves, and can further manage access, content, and usage limitations for your child.
 Each application that is installed may have different options, with some having little or no parental controls, and others (the more popular and child-centric apps, including Facebook and similar) have extensive menus of options for parental controls.

 Third-party software which seeks to unify or set higher-level policies for parental controls on iPhone can typically be downloaded as free, or more often paid, apps for the phone.
 Some of these apps even include geofencing capability, which provides you a notification if the phone (with your child) travels beyond pre-defined geographic boundaries.
-Examples of the top apps to help you set parental controls on iPhone include:

 You can find these third-party programs listed in the Apple App Store, by searching for things like “Parental Controls,” “Monitoring Apps,” “Child Safety,” and similar keywords within the store.
 Then, just follow the installation instructions and guide to the app’s settings, as with any app.